nevogur/email-validator-api/API_DOCUMENTATION.md

 ```

 ## Authentication
-Include your API key in requests using one of these methods:
+Include your RapidAPI key in the request header:
-- Header: `x-rapidapi-key: your-api-key`
+- Header: `x-rapidapi-key: your-rapidapi-key`

-- Query parameter: `?api_key=your-api-key`
+**Note:** This API is designed for RapidAPI marketplace.
+Users will get their API key from RapidAPI, not from this service directly.

 ## Endpoints